5 Tips for Onboarding a Virtual Assistant

 4. Is there anyone you need to meet with that is not already scheduled?

-5. Are there any projects you are needing help with this week?
+5. Are there any projects you need help with this week?

 6. Any personal priorities that you’d like me to help with?

 Background: One of my first clients and I started on very shaky ground.
-I was fairly new -- had only been a VA for about 4 months when beginning with him.
-He is skeptical by nature and works in an environment where the data he handles needs to be kept very confidential.
+I was fairly new- I had only been a VA for about four months when beginning with him.
+He is skeptical by nature and works in an environment where the data he handles must be kept confidential.
 Simply-- it took him quite a while to back off and trust me.
 Completing this document each week encouraged the growth that made our relationship as strong as ever.
-We are very close in a strictly-business sense, but I also consider him my friend!
+We are very close in a strictly business sense, but I also consider him my friend!
 I thoroughly enjoyed working for him!!
-We used these documents as Google docs and they were shared between the two of us.
-I added the template to the top each week so each document was an active, growing document.
-This also allowed us both to see areas of needed growth along the way --as well as accomplishments.
+We used these documents as Google Docs, and they were shared between the two of us.
+I added the template to the top each week, so each document was an active, growing document.
+This also allowed us both to see areas of needed growth along the way and accomplishments.

 3. Clearly Communicate "Pop-up" tasks throughout the weeK

-These are normally communicated via email or messenger (text, Slack, Voxer, etc.).
-When a task such as this is assigned, the assistant should be able to respond within the hour and let the client know they received the request and reply with an expected "completed by" date/time.
+These are typically communicated via email or messenger (text, Slack, Voxer, etc.).
+When a task such as this is assigned, the assistant should be able to respond within the hour, let the client know they received the request, and reply with an expected "completed by" date/time.

 4. Give Your Assistant Access!

 Your assistant needs to know each project that is currently on your plate.
-Access to project or client management systems and email inbox helps immensely.
-Even if they will not be answering your emails or running your management software, seeing what is going on in your business helps them learn about you and you business so they can better help you.
+Access to project or client management systems and email inboxes helps immensely.
+Even if they will not be answering your emails or running your management software, seeing what is going on in your business helps them learn about you and your business so they can better help you.

 The most efficient and productive VAs are self-starters.
 We will find out how a program/system works by getting in there and doing it.
-We have personal time management systems that we've perfected with experience and allowing us access to get in and see how our clients are doing things is how we learn to follow that procedure.
-Looking in from the outside also gives us the ability to assess if there are any ways to increase productivity within the system and find tasks we can take off your hands!
+We have personal time management systems that we've perfected with experience.
+Allowing us to get in and see how our clients are doing things is how we learn to follow that procedure.
+Looking in from the outside also allows us to assess if there are any ways to increase productivity within the system and find tasks we can take off your hands!

 5. Use A Team Task Management ApplicatioN